Updated: Jun 11

 My meaning is that the business of chasing purpose is a serious game.

 Because you trick yourself into self-importance.

-This way, we hold ourselves up in the light of who we must be to achieve our goals, care for your family, get the promotion…Never in the light of the sun, where from that stars perspective, you are another working ant, running around concerned only with itself.
+This way, you hold yourself up in the light of who you must be to accept yourself…And never hold yourself under the microscope of the universe's perspective, in which you 1 of a few billion, running around concerned only with itself.

 The point is not to say that you are insignificant.
-The point is to not get too caught up in our own lives.
-We get entangled by our responsibilities.
-We identify life with my life, because we experience life always with the subjective lens...Yet, life exists without your experience of it.
+The point is to not get too caught up in the drama of your own life story and forget about the story of life.

-In my instagram bio it says I help people create a purpose-driven life….and yes, this is what I do, because I have felt the abyss of meaninglessness first; meaning that I saw myself from the perspective of the universe...looking back at my microscopic self…. and laughed at my troubles, my endeavors, my dreams.
+In my instagram bio it says I help people create clarity, confidence and consistency….and yes, this is what I do, because I have went through the abyss of nihilism first; meaning that I saw myself from the perspective of the universe...looking back at my microscopic self…. and laughed at my troubles, my endeavors, my dreams.

 The serious man never returns from the abyss without a grin.
 Either he doesn’t return, or he returns laughing.

 Everything was provincial, fleeting.
 I was playing the earnest game of seeking/achieving/obtaining.
 And I do want to help people create an authentic, purposeful, fulfilling life, but never at the cost of clarity, simplicity and light-hearted love of being alive.

 One of the wonderful benefits of not taking things too seriously is that you will be let down less, because you are involved in the ongoings of the world but not attached to any specific outcome.
 If you are attached, you create anxiety trying to get there and fear that it won't happen.
 When you’re all too involved, not realizing life is a game, you’ll kill for your cause, because you are not sure of your purpose.